 The shorter daylight hours of the winter season can affect sleep, productivity and state of mind.
 Light therapy (also known as phototherapy) may help.
 It uses specially designed boxes that emit full-spectrum light to simulate sunlight.
 While still a relatively unknown treatment, light therapy has been shown to have positive benefits in addressing many health issues, including , severe premenstrual syndrome, bulimia, and as a non-drug treatment for depression.
 If you have been suffering from SAD or just feel a little blue this time of year, contact your physician or healthcare provider to discuss your options – as long as your is mild; light therapy may be an option he or she recommends for you.
-Be certain to have them look at your 25-hydroxyvitamin D level this time of year as well and work with your provider if needed to dose a supplement into the optimal range (usually 40-60 ng/mL).
+Be certain to have them look at your 25-hydroxyvitamin D level this time of year as well and work with your provider if needed to dose a supplement to get you into the optimal range (usually 40-60 ng/mL).

 Another consideration for feelings of SAD is how activity levels change as the weather moves us inside.
 Find indoor activity options like walking at the local mall, community center or church or look into a seasonal gym pass to keep your exercise routine going.
 If you prefer exercising at home, seek out affordable equipment like bands along with online exercise classes to attend.
 Realize that most people are less likely to be active when doing things alone, so if you fall into that category seek a friend, family member or partner for accountability and sticking to the plan.

 Today’s Health Topics

 |Join Dr. Weil On Instagram!